Secure Tools: Sex Offender Maps

 Last week in my article about Halloween safety tips, I brought up using an online service to find and map sex offenders.
 Knowing this kind of tool exists can help you plan your next move, community event, or simply keep your child away from those who have been convicted of a crime and instructed to be on the sex offense registry.

 Researching this information can be daunting.
 I would suggest that someone in your home be brave enough to look at this several times a year to make sure that you are aware of any dangers in your area.

-Family Watchdog does provide fast information in an easy to use format.
-When searching your zip code you get a clean, Google Maps overlay with red, pink and green markers on it.
+Family Watchdog does provide fast information in an easy-to-use format.
+When searching your zip code you get a clean, Google Maps overlay with red, pink, and green markers on it.
 Those markers are registered sex offenders.
-The red, pink and green color codes differentiate the degree of offense.
+The red, pink, and green color codes differentiate the degree of the offense.
 Red being the worst.
-When you click on a marker you get a profile on the offender with information like birth date, height, weight and a photo.
-At the bottom you can click on the charges leveled against that individual.
-This is a good tool to research the area surrounding your home, child’s school and workplace.
+When you click on a marker you get a profile on the offender with information like birth date, height, weight, and a photo.
+At the bottom, you can click on the charges leveled against that individual.
+This is a good tool to research the area surrounding your home, child’s school, and workplace.

 Both tools serve a good purpose.
 If you are casually looking for information then Family Watchdog can provide you just that.
 For more serious information, I would suggest consulting the NSOPW app and website.